Lak106/AutoOrganize-Downloads/README.md

 ## Installation

 To use this script, you need Python installed on your system along with the PIL library for image processing.
-You can install PIL using pip:
-    ```bash
+To install Pillow, run the following command in your terminal:

     pip install Pillow

 ### Usage